zhijun-gu/sublime-evernote/README.md

  * **Update note**: when editing the markdown of an opened note you can save it back to Evernote (again in rich text).
  * **Full two-way metadata support**: you can set and change the note's title, notebook and tag just by providing a YAML metadata header in your markdown source.

+For more details about the plugin see the [wiki].

 # Installation

 Clone this repository with